wp-plugins/simple-bar/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Notification Bar plugin is beautifully designed with focus on ease of use,takes only 30 seconds, No developer logo.
+Simple Bar plugin is beautifully designed with focus on ease of use,takes only 30 seconds, No developer logo.

 == Description ==

-Notification Bar plugin offers simple and user friendly user interface.
+Simple Bar plugin offers simple and user friendly user interface.
 Customize your own bar via options panel with important features which most of the bar plugins do not offer.
 Responsive , zero coding skills, fulfill your needs.